amazon-archives/dynamodb-geo/README.md

 #Geo Library for Amazon DynamoDB

-Built using the low-level [Amazon DynamoDB][dynamodb] client in the [AWS SDK for Java][java-sdk-website], this new high-level library gives you the ability to create geo-spatial data items.
-When stored in a DynamoDB table, items include latitude and longitude, in addition to the attribute-value pairs maintained by the application.
-The library takes care of creating and maintaining the hash keys, geohashes, and indexes that allow for fast and efficient execution of location-based queries.
+The Geo Library for [Amazon DynamoDB][dynamodb] enables Java developers to easily create and query geospatial data.
+The library takes care of managing the geohash indexes required for fast and efficient execution of location-based queries over a table of items representing points of interest - latitude/longitude pairs.

-Along with this library we provide a sample AWS ElasticBeanstalk application and a sample iOS project which demonstrates usage.
+Along with this library we provide sample applications demonstrating usage of the library for a cloud-backed mobile app development scenario.
+You can get up and running quickly with a sample [AWS ElasticBeanstalk][eb] application and a sample iOS project.

 ##Features
 * **Box Queries:** Return all of the items that fall within a pair of geo points that define a rectangle as projected onto a sphere.
-* **Radius Queries:** Return all of the items that are within a given radius.
+* **Radius Queries:** Return all of the items that are within a given radius of a geo point.
-* **Basic CRUD Operations:** Create, get, update, and delete geo-spatial data items.
+* **Basic CRUD Operations:** Create, retrieve, update, and delete geospatial data items.
-* **Easy to Use:** Follow the same patterns that the AWS SDK for Java uses so if you are already familiar with the AWS SDK for Java, it's easy to get started.
+* **Easy Integration:** Adds functionality to the AWS SDK for Java in your server application.
-* **Customizable:** Allow access to raw request and result objects of the AWS SDK for Java for customizability.
+* **Customizable:** Access to raw request and result objects from the AWS SDK for Java.

 ##Getting Started
 ###Setup Environment